The top 9 skills employers look for

 • investing in education, like online courses and workshops to address the skill gaps she identified,

-• applying her newly acquired skills to projects at work,
+• applying her newly acquired professional skills to projects at work,

 • attending networking events and joining online forums to stay up to date with emerging trends, and